kschweiger/TDDIntroduction/markdown/the_basics.md

 ## Practival Example: A calculator

-The following code examples will be wrtitting using the `pytest` testing framework.
+The following code examples will be written using the `pytest` testing framework.
 All the concepts are transferrable to the `unittest` framework.

 ### Basic class and tests